 Björk grew up in Northwest New Mexico near the World Heritage Site and prehistoric Anasazi Indian ruins of Chaco Canyon, where much of her artistic vocabulary originates.

 After receiving her BFA from the University of Oklahoma, she moved her practice to Paris.
-She later completed her MFA in painting and drawing at the University of New Mexico, where acclaimed artists such as Agnes Martin, Joan Snyder, and Deborah Butterfield were frequent lecturers.
+She later completed her MFA in painting and drawing at the University of New Mexico, where acclaimed artists such as Agnes Martin, Joan Brown, Susan Rothenberg, and Deborah Butterfield were frequent lecturers.

 The ruins, sandstone walls and pathways of Chaco Canyon, together with the Roman arches, and colonnades meandering throughout Parc Monceau in Paris, are etched into Björk’s mind, creating the abstracted shapes that are found in her paintings, and also influencing the flowing lines of her figure drawings.

 Björk paints in the spontaneous, additive and subtractive style of the Abstract Expressionists, using acrylic paint, graphite, and oil stick on raw canvas.